Swimming water

 • Suyderoogh, Lauwersoog (Province of Groningen)

-Paterswolde membership
+Meerschap Paterswolde

-The measurement results for the Hoornseplas and Paterswoldsemeer (de Lijte) lakes can be viewed on the website of the
+The measurement results for the Hoornseplas and Paterswoldsemeer (de Lijte) can be viewed on the website of the

-Not an official swimming lake?
+Not an official swimming spot?

-What is blue-green algae?
+What are blue-green algae?